Maluku (province): Language

 The languages used in Maluku, especially in Ambon, has been influenced by foreign languages, often by explorers who have visited and even occupied and colonized Maluku in the past.
-The nations were the Spanish, Portuguese, Arabic and Dutch.
+The nations were the Arabic, Spanish, Portuguese, and Dutch.
+Collectively, the native languages of Maluku are known as bahasa tanah (lit. 'language of the land') by native people, but their use is currently very limited, especially in traditional processions, because it is considered a sacred language, as well as the widespread influence of Ambonese Malay and Indonesian.

-The Ambonese language, as the lingua franca in Maluku, has been understood by almost all residents of Maluku Province and generally, little by little, is understood by other East Indonesian people such as those in Ternate, Manado, Kupang, etc. because Ambonese is related to other languages in the provinces of North Sulawesi, North Maluku, Papua, West Papua, and East Nusa Tenggara.
+The Ambonese Malay, a Malay-based creole language, as the lingua franca in Maluku, has been understood by almost all residents of Maluku and generally, little by little, is understood by other Eastern Indonesian people such as those in Ternate, Manado, Kupang, etc. because Ambonese Malay is related to other languages in the eastern provinces of Indonesia, such as Manado Malay in North Sulawesi, North Moluccan Malay in North Maluku, Kupang Malay in East Nusa Tenggara, and Papuan Malay in six provinces in Indonesian Papua.

-Indonesian, as the official language and language of unity in the Unitary State of the Republic of Indonesia (NKRI), is used in official and formal public activities such as in government offices and in schools and in places such as museums, airports and ports.
+Indonesian, as the official language and language of unity in the Unitary State of the Republic of Indonesia (NKRI), is used in official and formal public activities such as in government offices and in schools and in places such as museums, airports, and ports.

 Maluku is the largest archipelago in all of Indonesia, although this area is 90% water and only 10% land.
-Maluku Province and North Maluku Province together compose the Maluku Islands.
+Maluku and North Maluku together compose the Maluku Islands.
 The large number of islands that are separated by long distances from each other also results in the increasingly diverse languages used in this province.
-Some of the most common languages spoken in Maluku - apart from Ambonese and Indonesian - are:
+Some of the most common languages spoken in Maluku — apart from Ambonese Malay and Indonesian — are: